Traditional Greek Salad: Healthy, Nutritious and Easy to Make

 A sprinkle of dried oregano

-A bit of pepper
+A dash of ground pepper

 A tiny bit of salt (there is plenty in cheese and olives!)

-How you make Greek Salad:
+How to make Greek Salad:

 It is not exactly rocket science.
-Just wash and dry the veggies, slices them, add the olives and place all in a large bowl.
+Just wash and dry the veggies, slices them, add the olives and place them all in a large bowl.
 Add the salt, pepper and a little olive oil and mix.

 Bon appetite or, as the Greeks would say, Καλή όρεξη [Kalí órexi]!